 I’ve made a PDF of the vintage book “Photographic emulsions; their preparation and coating on glass, celluloid, and paper, experimentally and on the large scale” by E. J. (Edward John) Wall, Boston, American Photographic Pub.
 Co., 1929.

-This book is definitely out of date in many ways – all of the formulas are for “active” gelatin, as that was all that was availble at that time.
-Which also means that the process of sulfur sensitization had not been invented, which will be needed if a modern gelatin is used instead of a vintage-style, active gelatin.
-Also, Wall has left out some specific info that will probably make it hard to reproduce his formulas as well.
-But, despite it’s faults, it’s an interesting read, from both technological and grammatical view points!
+This book is definitely out of date in many ways – all of the formulas are for “active” gelatin, as that was all that was available at that time.
+This also means that the process of sulfur sensitization had not been invented, which will be needed if modern gelatin is used instead of vintage-style, active gelatin.
+Also, Wall has left out some specific info that will probably make it hard to reproduce his formulas.
+But, despite its faults, it’s an interesting read, from both technological and grammatical viewpoints!

 Here’s a link to download a pdf file of this book: